Sharif Sheikh Ahmed: Pre-presidential political career

 As an exiled opposition leader Sharif, the former leader of the Islamic Courts Union, was in search of a headquarters for establishing a new political party, the Alliance for the Re-liberation of Somalia.
 In September 2007 nearly 500 delegates gathered in Asmara, Eritrea, including Islamists, parliamentarians, civil society and the diaspora and adopted a constitution.
 Sharif's party the Alliance for the Re-liberation of Somalia signed a peace treaty with the Transitional Federal Government on 9 June 2008 in Djibouti called the Djibouti Agreement.

-Many members of the Islamic Courts Union and other resistance factions such as Al-Shabaab were alienated by Sharif Sheikh Ahmed’s conduct during the Djibouti negotiations, particularly after he signed the peace deal without consulting field commanders-despite the continued presence of Ethiopian troops.
+Many members of the Islamic Courts Union and other resistance factions such as Al-Shabaab were alienated by Sharif Sheikh Ahmed's conduct during the Djibouti negotiations, particularly after he signed the peace deal without consulting field commanders-despite the continued presence of Ethiopian troops.
 ICU personnel in Mogadishu during this period viewed Sharif's behavior as unprincipled.

 President of Somalia

 The Sharif administration successfully brought the Federal Government of Somalia through transitional status following the collapse of the previous governing administration in 1991.

-His administration is credited with developing Somalia's constitution and setting up key institutions such as the police, the military and the judiciary.
+His administration is credited with developing Somalia's constitution and setting up key institutions such as the police force, the military and the Court system.
 He established the Somali National Army, opened the main sea port of Mogadishu and relaunched the central bank.

 Under Sharif's leadership, the Transitional Federal Government succeeded in driving out Al Shabaab from the capital city and its surroundings, establishing security, peace and reconciliation through the difficult transitional period.

 Presidential Election 2009

-After winning the vote in the early hours of 31 January 2009, President Sharif was sworn in later in the day at the Kempinski hotel in Djibouti.
+After winning the election in the early hours of 31 January 2009, Sharif was sworn in later in the day at the Kempinski hotel in Djibouti.
 Sharif vowed to form a broad-based government and invited all armed groups in the war-ravaged Horn of Africa nation to join the UN-sponsored reconciliation effort.
 Ahmedou Ould-Abdallah, the UN's special envoy for Somalia, praised the "transparent" presidential vote.
 "We are finally seeing progress from the hard work by all sides to create an inclusive parliament," Ould-Abdallah said in a statement.